Business at UEA

 You’ll learn through a combination of lectures, workshops, seminars and independent study.
 You’ll also learn how to examine case studies, dissect and critically assess academic papers, and how to use key software needed for statistical analysis.
 Over the year you’ll gain access to a range of empirical tools and techniques that underpin organisational psychological research to offer organisational solutions to critical people-management questions.

 All our teaching is informed by the latest research and real-world business experience.
 You’ll be studying with lecturers with an international reputation in their field, who are recognised worldwide for the quality of their research.
-That means you’ll benefit from the latest thinking in the field of organisational work psychology.
-You’ll also develop the critical skills needed to examine and put to use any new theories and methods that come to the fore during your career.
+You will also hear about what it’s like to work in organisational psychology from guest speakers and alumni.
+That means you’ll benefit from the latest thinking and practice in the organisational psychology.
+You’ll also develop the critical skills needed to examine and use any new theories and methods that come to the fore during your career.

 We’ll use different methods of assessment to test different skills and knowledge – and they'll all be based on a set of clear evaluation criteria.

-You’ll find that assessment through practical case studies and coursework will help you to improve your analytical and critical thinking as well as your communication, writing and presentation skills.
+You’ll find that assessment through practical case studies, coursework and presentations will help you to improve your analytical and critical thinking as well as your communication, writing and presentation skills.

 You’ll graduate ready for a successful career in organisational psychology.
 If you have Graduate Basis for Chartered status (GBC) the MSc confers Stage 1 of the two-stage journey to Chartered Occupational Psychologist status.